jonlutes/jonlutes.github.io/resume.md

 ### Customer Account Specialist — Tesani Companies
 **Jul 2017 - Dec 2019**
 Assisted customers with initial loan applications by managing inbound/outbound calls and emails.
 Facilitated the verification of applicant employment and streamlined the loan application process.
 Made improvements to internal processes.
-## Projects
-### Migrated an on-premises server securely to AWS Cloud
-Designed and executed the migration of a legacy e-commerce application to a high-availability AWS architecture.
-Used EC2 instances running NGINX and a managed RDS MySQL database.
-Engineered fault tolerance by provisioning a Multi-AZ (Availability Zone) VPC (Virtual Private Cloud) with Auto Scaling Groups and an Application Load Balancer to handle dynamic traffic loads.
-Validated performance through CloudWatch metrics, achieving 99.95% uptime and reducing latency to under via S3 and CloudFront integration.
-### Performed an external threat assessment
-Contributed to an external security assessment of a non-profit organization using NIST framework standards.
-Discovered vulnerabilities in both private and public networks, detecting critical IP leakage where private network assets were publicly reachable, preventing unauthorized reconnaissance and potential lateral movement by external actors.
-Performed open source intelligence gathering.
-Presented recommendations to the non-profit for remediation.